 Skip to main content

-Debt Talk: the Cost of Financial Inclusion (podcast)
+Debt Talk: the Cost of Financial Inclusion (Podcast)

 In this month’s Debt Talk podcast, Ripon Ray explores one of the most pressing challenges in modern Britain: the real cost of digital inclusion.
 As technology becomes central to everyday life, what happens to those left behind?
 How do we bring marginalised communities into the digital mainstream without deepening inequality or compromising privacy?